Welcome back to school! I hope you all had a lovely summer break.

 Please see below for this terms learning and topics.
 If you have any experience in any of our topic areas please let me know.
 If you would like to help in pirate class as a parent helper by listening to children read, playing games, art and craft activities again, just let me know as I still have some sessions available.

-Phonics, all letters- Phonemes (sound) diagraphs (2 letters 1 sound) Trigraphs (3 letters 1 sound) Grammar, punctuation and sentence structure, finger spaces, (plural)es and s words,
+Phonics, all letters- Phonemes (sound) diagraphs (2 letters 1 sound) Trigraphs (3 letters 1 sound), tricky words phases 2, 3 and 4.
+Grammar, punctuation and sentence structure, finger spaces, (plural)es and s words,

 If you would like to help your child at home, these are the phases we work through.
 Please ask us if you are unsure what phase your child is on.
 Please don't move them on to the next phase too quickly, it is much better for your child if they are fully confident with reading, writing and spelling the words in their ability phase.
 We test the children on these every half term.